Marconiusiii/OhCraps/README.md

 #### Line Odds

-When a point is established, you'll have the ability to add Pass Line Odds or a Lay Bet to your initial Line Bet.
-If you bet on the Pass Line before the Coming Out roll, typing 'o' and hitting Enter in the Place Your Bets prompt will open the Odds Betting mode.
-You'll be able to set Pass Line Odds and Lay Odds for Don't Pass bets.
+When a point is established, you'll have the ability to add Pass Line Odds or Lay Odds on a Don't Pass bet (standard Craps only).
+If you bet the Pass Line before the come out roll, typing 'o' from the Place Your Bets prompt opens the Odds flow.

-This game uses a standard 3x4x5x Odds limit.
-Odds on the 4 and 10 are limited to 3x your initial Line bet, odds on the 5 and 9 are limited to 4x your bet, and odds on the 6 and 8 are limited to 5x your bet.
-All Don't Pass lay odds are limited to 10x your Don't Pass bet.
+Standard Craps uses 3x4x5x limits:
+- 4/10 up to 3x
+- 5/9 up to 4x
+- 6/8 up to 5x
+- Don't Pass lay odds up to 10x

+In Crapless, Pass Odds also follow the edge points:
+- 2 and 12 up to 6x
+- 3 and 11 up to 3x

+All prompts show the max you can actually enter for that spot.

 When at the Line Bet Odds prompt, typing 'p' and hitting Enter will take down your Pass Line Odds bet.
 Typing 'd' and hitting Enter will take down your Don't Pass Lay Odds.
 Typing 'a' and hitting Enter will take down both Pass and Don't Pass Odds if you have them set.